Overview of Executive Compensation system

 An enlargeable image opens in a separate window

-5) Basic Compensation
+5) Basic compensation

 Basic compensation to Directors shall be paid on one regular day of each month during their tenure, and the amount of individual compensation is determined according to the compensations policy and the level of compensations.

-The amount of annual performance-based bonuses, which are short-term incentive remuneration, will be decided according to the degree of achievement of the earnings forecasts announced at the beginning of the fiscal year about revenue, core operating profit ratio, and profit attributable to owners of the Company, and the evaluation of goals and tasks which each Director set at the beginning of the fiscal year.
+The amount of the annual performance-based bonus, which constitutes short-term incentive compensation, shall be determined based on the net income attributable to the parent company’s owners for the relevant fiscal year, revenue, the degree of achievement of the earnings forecast for the core operating profit ratio (Note 1) announced at the beginning of the fiscal year, and the degree of achievement of the targets and objectives set for each executive at the beginning of the fiscal year.

-a.
+• 1.
 Calculation formula for annual performance-based bonus

-Bonus payment amount = Standard amount by position * Achievement of annual targets (revenue + core operating profit ratio + profit attributable to owners of the Company) * performance evaluation
+• Bonus payment amount = Standard amount by position * Achievement of annual targets (revenue + core operating profit ratio + profit attributable to owners of the Company)* performance evaluation

-b.
+• 2.
 Achievement of annual targets (evaluation ratio and mechanism)

 Index for the achievement of annual targets Evaluation ratio Evaluation coefficient fluctuation range Targets (set with the following as a guide)

-Revenue 10% 0-200% Upper limit: Target * 105%
+Revenue 10% 0% to 200% Upper limit: Target * 105%

 Target: Expected value announced at the beginning of the fiscal year